- Parish House

 Second Friday Art Night

-The Art Galleries of downtown Little Rock come alive on the second Friday of each month as art lovers move from gallery to gallery enjoying new works by area artists.
-The Christ Church Gallery is one of the Second Friday Art Night locations.
-Several times a year, our communications director, Mark Alderfer, invites local artists to display their work at Christ Church and hosts a second Friday reception in the Parish House.
+The Art Galleries of downtown Little Rock come alive on the second Friday of each month as art lovers move from gallery to gallery enjoying new works by area artists and a reception hosted by the Christ Church Arts Committee.